-Similar to the general population, cancer and heart disease are the two most common causes of death among Al/AN residents in this service area.
-Cerebrovascular disease is the third top cause of death, followed by chronic lower respiratory disease and lung cancer.
+Similar to the general population, heart disease and cancer are the two most common causes of death among Al/AN residents in this service area, followed by diabetes and cerebrovascular disease.
+Unintentional injury ranks fifth in all cause mortality among Al/AN, significantly higher than the general population.